Death of Elaine Herzberg: Legal actions

 While Herzberg was the first pedestrian killed by a self-driving car, a driver had been killed by a semi-autonomous car almost two years earlier.
 A reporter for The Washington Post compared Herzberg's fate with that of Bridget Driscoll who, in the United Kingdom in 1896, was the first pedestrian to be killed by an automobile.

 Legal woes for Uber were among the collision fallout.
-Herzberg's daughter retained the law firm Bellah Perez, and together with the husband quickly reached an undisclosed settlement on March 28 while local and federal authorities continued their investigation.
+Herzberg's daughter retained an attorney and together with the husband reached an undisclosed settlement on March 28 while local and federal authorities continued their investigation.
 Herzberg's mother, father, and son also retained legal counsel.
 While a confidential settlement buried the liability issue, it suggested a sufficient legal cause of action.
 The abundance of event data recorders left few questions of fact for a jury to decide.

 Although the Yavapai County Attorney declined to charge Uber with a criminal violation in 2019 for the death of Herzberg, a Maricopa County grand jury indicted the safety driver on one count of negligent homicide in 2020.
 Her trial was planned for February 2021, but has been delayed because the case was designated "complex" and the discovery process is ongoing.
 In July 2023 Vasquez pleaded guilty to one count of endangerment, a reduced charge, and was sentenced to three years of probation.